julian-klode/lingolang/docs/evaluation.md

 : If there is a problem, is it understandable

 Compatibility
-: A Lingo program is a valid Go program without any semantic differences
+: A compiling Lingo program behaves the same as a Go program with all Lingo annotations are removed

 Coverage
 : The implementation should be well-tested with unit tests